Lodigolden/Gaming_Website/docs/TicTacToe/Tile.md

 > Type: string

 ### m_is_set
-If someone already filled the tile or not.
+If someone already set the tile or not.
 > Type: bool

 ## Methods
-### handleTileClick()
-Determines if the tile can be set or not.

 ### setTile()
 Sets the value of the tile.
 > Args: string